CiscoDevNet/sastre/README.md

 - List: List configuration items or device certificate information from vManage or a local backup.
 Display as table or export as csv file.
 - Show-template: Show details about device templates on vManage or from a local backup.
 Display as table or export as csv file.
 - Migrate: Migrate configuration items from a vManage release to another.
 Currently only 18.4, 19.2 or 19.3 to 20.1 is supported.
 Minor revision numbers (e.g. 20.1.1) are not relevant for the template migration.
+- Report: Generate a report file containing the output from all list and show-template commands.
+- Show (Sastre-Pro only): Run vManage real-time commands across one or more devices.

 Notes:
 - Either 'sdwan' or 'sastre' can be used as the main command.
-- The command line described above, and in all examples that follow, assume Sastre was installed from PyPI, via PIP.
+- The command line described above, and in all examples that follow, assume Sastre was installed via PIP.
 - If Sastre was download from GitHub, then 'sdwan.py' or 'sastre.py' should used instead.
 Please check the installation section for more details.

 ### Base parameters